Jodh/Dota_Mod_SimpleRPG/README.md

   1. create a map with a single objective
   2. modify an existing hero

-    a. change it's stats and stat cain
+    a. change it's stats and stats gain

-    b. give it new abilities, each with unique programming challenges
+    b. give it new abilities, each with unique programming challenges for each

     c. give the hero a unique property
   3. use the hero in the map in some unique way